ogelbric/Tanzu-AVI-nxDC-nxCL-noAccessCloud/README.md

 Lets go into more detail:

-vCenter 7u3d required (Marker enablement!)
-The various versions (to avoind confusion):
+vCenter 7u3d required (Marker enablement!
+Default Cloud and Marker selected attached vip pools) The various versions (to avoind confusion):

 ![Version](https://github.com/ogelbric/Tanzu-AVI-nxDC-nxCL-noAccessCloud/blob/main/vcenterversions.png)

+AVI Verision used (controller-21.1.2-9124)

 The vCenter setup with 2 DC's and 3 CL's and 2 CL's in one DC and one CL in one DC